dbgwen/Artificial-Intelligence-Implementation-Methodology/README.md

-1. Scoping Review of AI implementation research literature Search PubMed, Google Scholar, and other online databases for AI implementation literature Limit search to articles in English, published 2010-2021, describe implementation or deployment of AI applications in health care.
+1. Scoping Review of AI implementation research literature Search PubMed, Google Scholar, and other online databases for AI implementation literature Limit search to articles in English, published 2010-2021, describe implementation methods of AI applications in health care.
+Specifically, the methods and frameworks for implementation, the type of data collected, terminology used to describe the implementation, and outcomes reported.
   - See Scoping_Review_Search_Strategy
   - See .pdf and .xlsx files containing Bollean phrases for the search results